kemitchell/blockchain-commons-patron-agreement/terms.md

 1.  _Blockchain Commons_ agrees, on request, to enter into a confidentiality agreement on the terms of _Blockchain Commons_' published form patron confidentiality agreement.

-2.  _Blockchain Commons_ agrees to redact _Company_ confidential information included or disclosed in the work product from any versions published or otherwise distributed beyond _Blockchain Commons_ and _Company_.
+2.  _Blockchain Commons_ agrees to redact _Patron_ confidential information included or disclosed in the work product from any versions published or otherwise distributed beyond _Blockchain Commons_ and _Patron_.

-# Company's Obligations
+# Patron's Obligations

 ## Appoint a Primary Contact

-_Company_ agrees to appoint a **Primary Contact** for work with _Blockchain Commons_ by sending their name, title, and e-mail address to _Blockchain Commons_ before work starts. _Company_ agrees to appoint a replacement _Primary Contact_ if the current one leaves or becomes unavailable.
-If _Company_ or any _Affiliate_ has technical staff, the _Primary Contact_ must be a member of the technical staff.
+_Patron_ agrees to appoint a **Primary Contact** for work with _Blockchain Commons_ by sending their name, title, and e-mail address to _Blockchain Commons_ before work starts. _Patron_ agrees to appoint a replacement _Primary Contact_ if the current one leaves or becomes unavailable.
+If _Patron_ or any _Affiliate_ has technical staff, the _Primary Contact_ must be a member of the technical staff.

 ## Respond to Requests Promptly

-_Company_ agrees to ensure that its _Primary Contact_ responds promptly to written requests for information, scheduling, and rescheduling.
+_Patron_ agrees to ensure that its _Primary Contact_ responds promptly to written requests for information, scheduling, and rescheduling.
 The deadline for any work held up waiting on a _Primary Contact_ response are automatically postponed by the length of the delay.
-If the _Primary Contact_ fails to respond to a request for more than a month, _Blockchain Commons_ can end the relevant _Statement of Work_ by notifying _Company_ by e-mail.
+If the _Primary Contact_ fails to respond to a request for more than a month, _Blockchain Commons_ can end the relevant _Statement of Work_ by notifying _Patron_ by e-mail.

 ## Pay Agreed Fees and Expenses

-_Company__ agrees to pay _Blockchain Commons_' fees and expenses as agreed on each _Statement of Work_.
+_Patron__ agrees to pay _Blockchain Commons_' fees and expenses as agreed on each _Statement of Work_.

 ## Follow Payment Instructions

-_Company_ agrees to make all payments to _Blockchain Commons_ under this agreement denominated in the currency and according to the payment instructions agreed on the _Statement of Work_.  _Company_ will not increase or decrease payments under this agreement according to, or to offset, changes in the market price of the denominating currency.
+_Patron_ agrees to make all payments to _Blockchain Commons_ under this agreement denominated in the currency and according to the payment instructions agreed on the _Statement of Work_.  _Patron_ will not increase or decrease payments under this agreement according to, or to offset, changes in the market price of the denominating currency.

 ## Pay on Time

-_Company_ agrees to pay all correctly billed amounts on each bill within seven calendar days of receipt.
-If _Company_ does not pay a bill on time, _Blockchain Commons_ can notify _Company_ by e-mail and stop work until all overdue bills are paid.
+_Patron_ agrees to pay all correctly billed amounts on each bill within seven calendar days of receipt.
+If _Patron_ does not pay a bill on time, _Blockchain Commons_ can notify _Patron_ by e-mail and stop work until all overdue bills are paid.
 Stopping work in this way postpones all deadlines for as long as work stops.

 ## Raise Billing Issues Promptly

-_Company_ will notify _Blockchain Commons_ by e-mail of any suspected error in a bill before payment is due.
-If _Company_ does not notify of an error in that time, _Company_ will pay the billed amount.
+_Patron_ will notify _Blockchain Commons_ by e-mail of any suspected error in a bill before payment is due.
+If _Patron_ does not notify of an error in that time, _Patron_ will pay the billed amount.

 ## Pay Costs of Collection

-If _Company_ does not pay a bill on time, _Company_ agrees to pay _Blockchain Commons_' costs of pursuing payment and collecting that bill, such as attorney fees and costs, that _Blockchain Commons_ incurs after the deadline for payment.
+If _Patron_ does not pay a bill on time, _Patron_ agrees to pay _Blockchain Commons_' costs of pursuing payment and collecting that bill, such as attorney fees and costs, that _Blockchain Commons_ incurs after the deadline for payment.

 # Joint Obligations